Desiccant: Laboratory uses

 Toluene is heated under reflux with sodium and benzophenone to produce dry, oxygen-free toluene.
 The toluene is dry and oxygen free when the intense blue coloration from the benzophenone ketyl radical is observed.

 Desiccants are also used to remove water from solvents.
 Drying generally involves mixing the solvent with the solid desiccant.
 Molecular sieves are superior as desiccants relative to chemical drying reagents such as sodium-benzophenone.
 Sieves offer the advantages of being safe in air and recyclable.

+Research

+Metal–organic frameworks (MOFs) are potential desiccants.
+MOF coating (MIL-100(Fe)) is more energy-efficient than silica gel or zeolite for dehumidification.